 You can cancel a Direct Debit at any time by simply contacting your Bank or Building Society.
 Written confirmation may be required.
 Please also notify us.

 Keeping in touch with us – and us with you

 Find out more about how you can contact us, and how we’ll communicate with you.

 How do I contact you?

 If you are a residential customer, contact our Customer Care team, Monday to Friday, 8am-6pm.
-Call us on 029 2002 0550 or email [email protected].
-If you prefer post, send us a letter to Ogi Customer Services, Tŷ Ogi, Hodge House, 114-116 St. Mary Street, Cardiff, CF10 1DY..
-Or DM us through Facebook, Instagram, or Twitter.
+Phone us on 029 2002 0550 or email [email protected].
+If you prefer post, send us a letter to Ogi Customer Services, Tŷ Ogi, Hodge House, 114-116 St. Mary Street, Cardiff, CF10 1DY.
+Or send us a message through Facebook, Instagram, or Twitter.

 Our full contact details are in the Contact us section.